Quantum algorithm for Petz recovery channels and pretty good measurements

 We check the necessary assumptions for our technique against what is potentially available for experiments.
 The isometric extension of the channel $\Tr_X(\cdot)$ is simply the identity.
 If we have copies of $\sigma_{XB}$ then our algorithm is applicable, but it is more efficient in the case when we can prepare a purification of $\sigma_{XB}$.
 Applying Theorem \ref{thm:petz}, we arrive at a quantum algorithm implementing the pretty good instrument with performance guarantees as in \eqref{eq:final-diamond-norm-bnd-petz}\ and \eqref{eq:performance-petz-map}, where

-{\em Conclusion and open problems}---We have developed a quantum algorithm for implementing the Petz recovery channel and the pretty good measurement.
+{\em Conclusion}---We have developed a quantum algorithm for implementing the Petz recovery channel and the pretty good measurement.
 This solves an important open problem in quantum computation, and more generally, it opens up a new research paradigm for realizing fully quantum Bayesian inference on quantum computers.

-In future work, it would be interesting to explore certain special channels, potentially allowing for simplifications or speed-ups.
-For instance, if the forward channel is a unitary channel, then the recovery map consists of simply applying its inverse, amounting to a total gate complexity of $N_{\mathcal{N}}$.
-In this very special case, we have $d_E = 1$, enabling the simplification.
-This hints at the possibility of more efficient implementations when a channel $\mathcal{N}$ is close to a channel $\tilde{\mathcal{N}}$ with small $d_E$ and~/~or $\upkappa_{\mathcal{N}(\sigma)}$.
-On the other hand, there also seems to be room for tightening our general lower bound, which could provide a better understanding of the ultimate resource requirements of Petz recovery channels and pretty good measurements.